swimmingly/yodrew.github.io/_pages/psychology.md

 Trauma causes the first four stages of disease immediately.
 The organism surges into action with the shock and sudden demand for energy, nutrients, circulation, and hormones to manage pain and awareness.
 Meanwhile, incapacity and malfunction snowball.

 Consciousness contracts with trauma.
 It withdraws from the world and higher functions like reflection and reason to stabilize critical functions.
 Awareness of the painful event itself is unnecesarry, often disturbing the process.
-Thus trauma manifests as amnesia and denial: the inabilities to remember and to admit.
+Thus trauma manifests as amnesia, denial, and stupidity, callousness, clumsiness: the inabilities to remember, to admit, to know, to feel, to move.

 Many movies have an amnesiac premise, the protagonist is injured, cannot remember his old life, and has a new adventure.
 Few of us have personal experience of anyone like this.
 Why do such movies continue to draw crowds?
 It is because we all suffer a kind of amnesia and recognize ourselves in these stories.